TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 \begin{vmatrix} 0-\lambda & -1\\ 1 & 0-\lambda \end{vmatrix} =  \lambda^2 +1.
 $$

 Since this polynomial has no zeros, the matrix $A$ has no eigenvalues.
 We have already seen a geometric argument when   we considered this matrix in Example {prf:ref}`Ex:EigenValues:Rotation`:   $R$  is the matrix of a rotation.

 In the remark immediately after that example we  mentioned that it is possible to treat  $\lambda = \pm i$  as eigenvalues of the matrix $R$.
-Of course these are exactly the \empl{complex} zeros of the polynomial   $p(\lambda) = \lambda^2 + 1$.
+Of course these are exactly the *complex* zeros of the polynomial   $p(\lambda) = \lambda^2 + 1$.

 ::::::